-Most gift wrapping paper cannot be recycled as it is mixed with materials such as plastic, glitter, dye, ink, laminate, foil, sticky tape etc. (BBC article).
+From birthdays, to Christmas, to weddings and other special occasions, giving and receiving gifts is a wonderful tradition.
+Problem is, most gift wrapping paper cannot be recycled because it's mixed with materials such as plastic, glitter, dye, ink, laminate, foil, sticky tape etc. (BBC article).
 So tonnes of it ends up in landfills or incinerators every year, and yet a lot of it is unnecessary in the first place.
 For many, it's often an unconscious purchase - something we buy without thinking about if we really need it.

-- US consumers spent just under US$13 billion on gift wrap in 2017 (source).
+- US consumers spent just over US$8 billion on gift wrap in 2018 (source).
 It's also estimated that 4 million tons of waste in the US over the holidays is made up of wrapping paper and shopping bags - this amounts to around 30 million trees cut down (source).

 - In the UK, around 100 million rolls of gift wrapping paper are thrown away after Christmas (source).

 - Canadians throw away about 540,000 tonnes of gift wrapping and gift bags during the holiday season (source).

 - Australians are estimated to use over 150,000 kilometres of wrapping paper for Christmas alone - enough to wrap around the Earth’s equator almost four times (source).

 Even if you question or ignore the statistics, just look around shops and online at how much wrapping paper is on sale all year.
 A search of Amazon.com for wrapping paper returns over 50,000 results.

 Is it right to create so much waste year after year for something we usually use only once?
 Why do we spend so much money and resource on something that is fundamentally rubbish?